lzh0321/dMORP-different-pH/README.md

 Dynamic simulation fermentation process with mixed carbon sources under different pH

 # Introduction
-In this study, the method used dMORP to simulate the fermentation process of mixed carbon sources under different pH conditions.
+In this study, the method used dMORP to simulate the hierarchical utilization of mixed carbon sources under different pH conditions.
 The introduction of dMORP reference to: https://github.com/ChenYuGroup/MORP.

 # Required software
 Matlab (The MORP is implemented in the matlab)